ericnmt/oop-clinic-scheduler/README.md

 ```

 ### Deletion Constraints
-Demonstration of proper relational database constraints in regards to deletion of entities.
+Demonstration of proper relational database constraints regarding deletion of entities.
 In this case, we attempt to delete Patient with ID '102', who has a SCHEDULED appointment.
 The Service Layer simply rejects the deletion request and re-prompts the user for operations.
 1. **Invalid Deletion:**
 ```BASH